Last Updated on March 22, 2021 by Julia Wilson

 - Supportive care which may include IV fluids may be necessary as large areas of damage can result in fluid-loss.

-Keep household chemicals away from your cat, store in a cupboard with a child lock.
+Keep household chemicals away from your cat, store them in a cupboard with a child lock.

 Avoid letting your cat into the garage, where many chemicals are stored.
-Chemicals should be stored in a high up place which animals and children can’t access.
+Store chemicals in a safe place away from children and pets.